-The remaining time of each session will be an opportunity for students to work on their own games and seeking assistance from the Game Lab engineers.
+The remaining time of each session will be an opportunity for students to work on their own games and seeking assistance and support from the lecturer.

 Lecturers will review student progress with the Unity tutorial work on a weekly basis.

 Students can also reserve close-contact support at the Game Lab with an engineer on Tuesday afternoons.

 Degree Programme in Information and Communication Technology, Degree Programme in Information and Communications Technology

 Competence demonstration, ff you have experience from industry or experience that is compatible with the course content.
 Discuss with the lecturer to arrange the demonstration.